I Like Accounting

 Many new students get confused why the statement of cash flows matters.
 After all, as long as you have more assets than liabilities, you could always turn assets into cash.
 Unfortunately, sometimes it's hard to sell assets on short order to get the cash you might need to pay for things.
 Additionally, understanding where cash is coming from will often help managers better understand what the business is doing, but you'll learn more about that later.

-Question Nancy Anderson, owner of Harvey Co., is trying to figure out which financial document she needs to examine.
+Emily Jones, owner of Sierra inc., is trying to figure out which financial document she needs to examine.

-• Nancy has been told that her business is profitable, but she's having trouble paying his staff.
+• Emily has been told that her business is profitable, but she's having trouble paying his staff.

 Which financial document should she be looking at?